You have to start somewhere

 You have to start somewhere, part II

 When you walk into Limb Lab in Rochester, Minn., it’s hard to believe that the forebears of modern prosthetists were blacksmiths.
 These blacksmiths and armorers fashioned hinged iron limbs that could manage reins or hold a shield so that fighters could keep serving the crown.
-Likewise, it was war—the First World War—that brought about the mass production of artificial limbs, to supply all the soldiers who had lost theirs.
+Likewise, it was war—the First World War—that brought about the mass production of artificial limbs to supply all the soldiers who had lost theirs.

-But you don’t see those roots in the high-tech Rochester Limb Lab.
+But you don’t see those roots of the trade in the high-tech Rochester Limb Lab.
 The prosthetics and orthotics that Limb Lab offers are not blunt instruments, nor are they mass-produced.
 Each is made to order, tailored to specific bodies, and designed to accomplish tasks important to the individuals who will use them.

 Most Limb Lab clients are directed there by physicians, often from Mayo Clinic.
 The first thing Sampson and his team ask is what the person wants to accomplish.
 Limb Lab’s clientele are boaters, hikers, sportsmen, and sportswomen.
 They ride bikes, work on farms, and swim in open water.
 They walk and run and eat and cook and do laundry and parent and grandparent.
 And their new limbs or orthotic braces allow them to do these things more easily.